Breakthrough/PySceneDetect/docs/examples/usage.md

 ## Actions / Commands

 After setting the detection method(s), there are several commands that can be used.
-Type `scenedetect help [command]` for help/arguments of a specific command listed below, or see the [full CLI reference](../reference/command-line-params.md) for details.
+Type `scenedetect help [command]` for help/arguments of a specific command listed below:

  - `time`: Used to set input video duration/length or start/end time (discussed below).
  - `list-scenes`: Print and save a list of all scenes in table and CSV format.